-- Member paid annual fee and submitted data but did not achieve required reduction in emissions - Member paid annual fee but was unable to submit data due to enforced material change.
-(Note- Inability to submit data not justified by enforced material change will be reviewed on case by case basis)
+- Organisation paid annual fee and submitted data, but Property did not achieve required reduction in emissions - Organisation paid annual fee but was unable to submit data due to enforced material change.
+(Note- Inability to submit data not justified by enforced material change will be reviewed on case-by-case basis)

-A Decertified Member, may no longer claim to be a Certified Member but retains other benefits of being a Member, including access to the Planet Mark community and other any other relevant resources offered to Members.
+A Decertified Property, may no longer claim to be a Certified Property but the Organisation retains other benefits of being a Member, including access to the Planet Mark community and other any other relevant resources offered to Members.
 It cannot continue to make use of the Planet Mark Logo nor the Mark.

-On becoming a Decertified Member, the Member must comply with the requirement of Member Responsibilities on Termination of Certification.
+On becoming a Decertified Property, the Organisation must comply with the requirement of Member Responsibilities on Termination of Certification.

-If an enforced material change took place within their operations that would influence their carbon footprint the Member can use the Exceptional Circumstances clause detailed below in section 4.12.3 and make a case to rebaseline and restart their certification process as a Year 1.
+If an enforced material change took place within the Property's operations that would influence its carbon footprint the Organisation can use the Exceptional Circumstances clause detailed below in section 5.25 and make a case to rebaseline and restart their certification process as a Year 1.
 The Ruling is at Planet Mark's discretion and the review process may incur an additional administrative cost.
-Based on the timing of the enforced material change the Member may or may not avoid a period of decertification.
+Based on the timing of the enforced material change the Property may or may not avoid a period of decertification.